vivekchand/chat-with-eugene/README.md

 chat-with-eugene
 ================

-Chat with the bot that passed Turing Test
+Chat with Eugene Goostman, the bot that passed Turing Test